tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Contributions

-Parts of the project were contributed by [Panagiotis Padadakos](https://github.com/papadako).
+Initial parts of the project were contributed by [Panagiotis Padadakos](https://github.com/papadako).